 *Overall sense of wellness

-While we’ve said above that one technique that your Swedish tissue massage therapist may use is use of their arms and elbows and full body pressure, one of the key difference between Swedish tissue massage and deep tissue is that in deep tissue work is that the pressure is more targeted.
+While we’ve said above, that one technique that your Swedish tissue massage therapist may use is their arms and elbows and full body pressure.
+But, one of the key difference between Swedish tissue massage and deep tissue is that in deep tissue work is that the pressure is more targeted.

 For example, the Swedish tissue massage is a soothing modality, which is why this massage is the most popular in the UK.
-However, deep tissue focuses on fixing problem areas and so your massage specialist will put their entire weight through the pointy part of their elbow, rather than their forearm which will include some part of their elbow as they would in Swedish.
+However, deep tissue focuses on fixing problem areas.
+Therefore, your massage specialist will put their entire weight through the pointy part of their elbow, rather than their forearm, which will include some part of their elbow as they would in Swedish.